Painting Trends Creating Tasty Spaces in Food & Beverage

 What about calming colors?

-• For a more relaxing vibe, shades of blue, green and gray are ideal.
-These natural, earthy tones create a peaceful ambiance perfect for casual dining or upscale establishments.
+- Shades of blue, green, and gray create a relaxed, peaceful atmosphere, ideal for casual dining or upscale experiences.

 Should I use accent walls?